caduandrade/mapchart_flutter/README.md

 #### Setting min or max values manually

-If the min value is set, all smaller values will be displayed with the first gradient color.
+If the `min` value is set, all lower values will be displayed using the first gradient color.
-If the max value is set, all larger values will be displayed with the last gradient color.
+If the `max` value is set, all higher values will be displayed using the last gradient color.

 ```dart
     MapChartDataSource dataSource =